hobbit125/wix-template/README.md

 If you have installed wix to a different location, you will need to update the wixproj file and the ps1 files in the scripts directory to reflect this.

+** NOTE: MAKE SURE YOU CHANGE ALL GUIDS WHEN USING THIS TO MAKE A NEW PROJECT **